Moby Prince disaster: Rudder malfunction

 Initial speculation about a rudder malfunction, or problems with any other critical navigation system, were dismissed by early surveys by Leghorn's prosecutors.

 Military ships and weapon traffic

 It is still unclear whether US or other naval vessels were present in the vicinity of the disaster.
-At the time of the collision, radio recordings and verbal accounts imply that unregistered ships were probably present, and transfers from cargo ships bearing munitions were alleged.
+At the time of the collision, radio recordings and verbal accounts imply that unregistered ships were probably present, and transfers from cargo ships bearing munitions were Gallant 2 alleged.
 The presence of U.S. Navy ships – or military ships from other nations – was repeatedly reported, but their real presence, identity and activities are currently unknown.
 American ships frequently visited the harbor, as Camp Darby is nearby.
 The presence of undercover military ships was not unusual; neither was the use of fake names when ships were employed in secret military activities.
 Arms traffic in the Leghorn harbor was allegedly linked to the disaster, as an explanation of the covert ship movements and of bureaucratic hurdles encountered when seeking official documents from the military commands.